Changes in Star Wars re-releases: Climax on the second Death Star

-At the climax of the film, the Emperor tortures Luke with Force lightning, prompting Vader to throw the Emperor down a chasm.
+At the climax of the film, the Emperor tortures Luke with Force lightning on the second Death Star, prompting Vader to throw the Emperor down a chasm.
 In the original version of the scene, Vader has no dialogue.
 Starting with the 2011 edition, Vader mutters "No" and then yells a drawn-out "No!", creating a parallel with his near-identical cry at the end of Revenge of the Sith.
 This addition was described as being unnecessary at best, and at worst being clumsy, sounding terrible, and seeming to mock the scene in the prequel.
 A Polygon writer argues that the change displays a distrust in the audience's ability to interpret Vader's emotions and further that it made the emotional scene "laughable".

 In the scene where Anakin Skywalker is unmasked, the 2004 edition digitally removed his eyebrows to reflect Anakin burning on Mustafar at the end of Revenge of the Sith.

+Like A New Hope, since 1997 the explosion of the second Death Star also has an added shockwave.